Ulcerative colitis (UC) causes inflammation and sores in the lining of your large intestine (colon).

-Biologic drugs can make it harder for your body to fight off infections.
+Biologic drugs can make it harder for your body to defend itself against infections.

 Your doctor should monitor you closely while you’re on these drugs.
 If your side effects are severe or unbearable, you may need to switch to another medication.

 Everyone responds differently to UC treatments.

 Some people will need more than one drug to manage their symptoms.
 For example, your doctor might prescribe both a biologic and an immunosuppressant medication.

 Adding on another drug can increase the effectiveness of your treatment.
 But taking more than one medication can also increase the number of side effects you experience.

 Your doctor will balance your need for symptom control with possible risks of treatment when choosing a medication for you.